 A text message reminder will be sent to participants every 2 weeks reminding them to complete their rehabilitation therapy.
+Participants may opt out of receiving a reminder text.

 6.5 TVNS device

 All treatment groups, [Redacted for blinding purposes] will be given a stimulator, earpiece, wrist band, mobile phone and charger.
 Participants will receive training on how to use the device from a member of the clinical research team (Section 7.1).
 Written and video-based training materials will also be provided for them to take home and watch at leisure.
 A set of "frequently asked questions" will be provided with answers to common queries regarding device usage.